bbinet/reverse-ssh-manager/README.rst

 You also need to provide a read-only `authorized_keys` file that will be use to allow some users to create ssh tunnels using their public ssh key.

+Note that psutil won't be able to get pids of running ssh connection unless you specify option `--cap-add SYS_PTRACE` with docker run.

 For example:

     $ docker pull bbinet/rsm